 My mother’s delicious Bohemian potato salad has been a staple at all significant family events since I can remember.
-It was the centerpiece at the table for each Christmas, birthday, Thanksgiving and wedding.
+It was the centerpiece at the table for each Christmas, birthday, Thanksgiving, and weddings.

 While most Czech women will sway a bit when it comes to the exact ingredients, I feel that what really makes the difference in a potato salad is not only what goes in it, but how it is all mixed together.
 My mother has always mixed hers with the most important ingredient, love, and that is why it has always been so special and so tasty.

-Over the years as my Czech cookbook collection grew, and new friends and long lost family members began to appear in my life, the recipes and variations on potato salad began to grow as well.
+Over the years as my Czech cookbook collection grew, and new friends and long lost family members began to appear in my life, the recipes and variations on potato salad began to grow.
 I’ve tried too many to list and always come back to this one family favorite, my mother’s Bohemian potato salad.

 I recall her making this in small batches for dinner, and much larger batches for huge parties centering around picnics at Fort DeSoto Park on Florida’s Gulf Coast where for 20+ years Czechs from all over the world gathered to enjoy good company, great food and fun in the sun.
 The biggest batch was for my sister’s wedding where we must have boiled, peeled and lovingly assembled over 100 pounds of potatoes and the other ingredients that go into this Czech classic.